Scholasticpal/Scholasticpal/README.md

  <br>
  <br>

-- 🔭 I'm currently working on a project based on MERN stack
+- 🔭 I'm currently working on a project built using MERN and AWS Amplify.
-- 🌱 I’m currently learning about Data Structures and Algorithms in CPP Programming
+- 🌱 I’m currently learning about Data Structures and Algorithms in C++ Programming
-- 👯 I’m looking to collaborate with other Web Developers and Coders
+- 👯 I’m looking to collaborate with other Cloud & Web Developers.
-- 🥅 2023 Goals: Sharpen my DSA Skills and keep working on Web Projects
+- 🥅 2023 Goals: Contribute to an organization using my skills as a Software Engineer.
-- ⚡ Fun fact: I love to read Self Help books and explore advancements in STEM community!
+- ⚡ Fun fact: I love to read Self Help books and explore advancements in the STEM community!
-- 😄 Pronouns: He/Him

 ### Connect with me: